Laxsjo/BracketContext/README.md

 > **Note:** This extension doesn't add any shortcuts.
 It only adds new contexts and commands which you can use to create new shortcuts.

+## Commands

+There are the following two sets of commands for jumping to the start and end of bracket pairs.
+One for jumping to the next bracket anywhere and the other for jumping to the next bracket on the current line.

+- **`Jump to bracket pair start`**: `bracketcontext.jumpBracketStart`
+- **`Jump to bracket pair end`**: `bracketcontext.jumpBracketEnd`

+- **`Jump to bracket pair start on line`**: `bracketcontext.jumpBracketLineStart`
+- **`Jump to bracket pair end on line`**: `bracketcontext.jumpBracketLineEnd`

+These commands will by default jump to the nearest bracket that was defined in `bracketcontext.brackets`.
+You can overide this by passing an argument `characters` that is a list of two string that define the opening and closing characters.

+## Contexts

+[When clause contexts](https://code.visualstudio.com/api/references/when-clause-contexts) can be used inside shortcuts, among other things, to only activate the shortcut when the context is true.

+This extension adds two groups of contexts that are true when the cursor is currently between a pair of brackets.
+They follow the following syntax where `bracketTypeHere` is a bracket name defined in `bracketcontext.brackets`:

+- `bracketcontext.insideBrackets.bracketTypeHere`
+- `bracketcontext.insideBracketsLine.bracketTypeHere`
+  These contexts `insideBracketsLine` are only true when the bracket lies on the same line as the cursor.

+It also adds a context for detecting the cursor position relative to the whitespace:

+- `bracketcontext.cursorWhitespaceToLeft`
+  This context is true when theres only whitespace to the left of the cursor.
+  The most common usage for this would be to detect when the cursor is at the indentation of the line.

 ## Extension Settings

 ### Bracket Types